December 29, 2020 5 min read

 When it comes to what to have in a hospital bag, maternity pads and breast pads are a must.
 We are not going to sugarcoat it, maternity pad are big, thick and uncomfortable BUT they are needed as you are likely to bleed for a few days after birth.
 Kotex are known to be good and there are other brands as well.
 Try to avoid your normal slimlines, they simply won't be right for the job.
 We also recommend some boy cut panties to hold those maternity pads where they would be.
 You can get some pretty nice looking ones these day, but don't worry about getting nice looking ones, go for the most comfortable.

 If you're wondering "what should I bring to the hospital?", don't forget newborn baby clothes!
 Just like you, your little one is going to need something cute and cosy to wear when they arrive in the world.
 Remember, babies come from a warm 36 degrees inside your body and the outside world, particularly a hospital is cold.
 We recommend long sleeve bodysuits and rompers.
-You'll also need other baby essentials, include baby wraps and blankets
+You'll also need other baby essentials, include muslin wraps

 Every hospital bag checklist for baby and mum should include toiletries.
 Make sure you pack a toothbrush, toothpaste, hairbrush and ties, deodorant, dry shampoo, and body lotion.
 Face wipes or face clothes are also a great idea for an easy pick-me-up!
 For baby, you don't need to worry too much, it is likely they will only have 1 bath during your hospital stay.
 For newborn baby skin care products, you can buy mini traveller bottles for the hospital bag.